nhunzi/Texas-Hold-em/README.md

 # Texas-Hold-em

-Texas Hold'em poker game
+This program recreates the popular poker variant "Texas Hold'em"

 What has been accomplished so far:
     1. A user is prompted to input X amount of players.